 We are only at the beginning of a long journey towards the eradication of modern slavery on a global scale.
 We need to stay aware of the ever-changing trends and risks caused by political, environmental as well as economic factors, such as wars, migration, labour shortages and rising costs.

 In 2019, we will continue to focus our work in our product supply chain, using our in-country teams to audit, and provide support and guidance to factories.
 Our teams are building ever greater awareness and experience of modern slavery, and the use of agents and trafficking, and we will continue to collaborate and share experiences and information with NGO’s, other ETI brands, suppliers and local agents to build effective solutions (including worker remediation, detection and prevention).
 We will continue to cascade these learnings via our regional Supplier Ethical Conferences (in China and India, in 2019).

-We will be looking at ways of measuring the performance of actions we take to combat modern slavery and human trafficking both within our business and our supply chain, to help us monitor how effective our practices have been.
+We will continue to look at ways of measuring the performance of actions we take to combat modern slavery and human trafficking both within our business and our supply chain, to help us monitor how effective our practices have been.